rkbeatss/weather-app/README.md

 ## Description

 This is a simple ReactJS project that invokes the OpenWeatherMap API in order to get a 7-day forecast.
 It also leverages Google's Geocode module to transform a location into coordinates.
+The background image is set through the Nasa Photo of the Day API.

 ## The main goals of this project are:
 1. Understand and create React Components